novasamatech/parity-signer/docs/src/README.md

 ## Key features

 - This is not a complete crypto wallet in itself.
-The Signer does not sync with blockchain, so it does not know your account balance, whether transactions were successful or even if the account exists!
+The Vault does not sync with blockchain, so it does not know your account balance, whether transactions were successful or even if the account exists!
 This is a **cold wallet** app that only stores keys, reads and signs messages.
 It should always be used with **hot wallet** like [polkadot.js](https://polkadot.js.org/apps).
-- The Signer alone does not make your accounts secure. **You must maintain security yourself**.
-Airgap should be only part of your security protocol, improper use of Signer could still lead to loss of funds and/or secrets.
+- The Vault alone does not make your accounts secure. **You must maintain security yourself**.
+Airgap should be only part of your security protocol, improper use of Vault could still lead to loss of funds and/or secrets.
-- When properly used, Signer provides best achievable security with Substrate networks to-date.
+- When properly used, Vault provides best achievable security with Substrate networks to-date.

 ## System requirements

-Currently Signer is available only for iOS.
+Currently Vault is available only for iOS.
 Android version is coming soon.

 ## Getting Started

 **These tutorials and docs are heavily outdated at the moment, please use them as references or help improving**

-If you are upgrading from older version of Signer, please see [changelog](./about/Changelog.md) and [upgrading Signer](./tutorials/Upgrading.md)
+If you are upgrading from older version of Vault, please see [changelog](./about/Changelog.md) and [upgrading Vault](./tutorials/Upgrading.md)

-Please note that the Signer app is an advanced tool designed for maximum security and complex features.
+Please note that the Vault app is an advanced tool designed for maximum security and complex features.
 In many use cases, more user-friendly tools would be sufficient.

 [Getting started guide](./tutorials/Start.md)